Alfresco/alfresco-ng2-components/docs/viewer.component.md

 The Viewer component also supports custom sidebar components and layouts.
 The `allowSidebar` property should be set to `true` to enable this feature.

+Custom sidebar for the viewer can be injected in two different ways:
+- using transclusion
+- using template **(only works when using the viewer with fileNodeId)**

+#### Using transclusion

 ```html
 <adf-viewer [allowSidebar]="true">
     <adf-viewer-sidebar>